cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 that only the most effective changes are implemented in the real network, following thorough validation and control checks.
-Moreover, a network digital twin captures and aggregates critical data for analyzing the root causes of network failures, anomalies, vulnerabilities, etc. It also offers a sandbox for testing hypotheses and validating data-driven insights without affecting end-users.
+Moreover, a network digital twin captures and aggregates critical data for analyzing the root causes of network failures, anomalies, vulnerabilities, etc. It also offers a sandbox for testing hypotheses, exercising mitigation scenarios, and validating data-driven insights without affecting end-users.

 Through the real-time data interaction between the real network and its twin network(s), the Network Digital Twin (NDT) platform will provide the data for NDT-based applications